Cameray Board of Directors

 Brian has been on the Board since 1984.
-He is an employee of the Burnaby School District and is currently the Principal of Cascade Heights Elementary School.
+He recently retired from the Burnaby School District as the Principal of Cascade Heights Elementary School.
 When Brian was a Community School Coordinator in 1983, he was asked to sit on the Board of Cameray, and he happily agreed.
 Brian is a Burnaby resident who is married with two grown children, and is a proud grandparent of Delainey.

 Bruce has been on the Board since 1986.
 He is a retired psychology instructor.
 Prior to a serious stroke in 2007, Bruce taught at Douglas College for approximately 25 years.
 Bruce’s areas of specialization are social and cognitive psychology and educational technology.
 He served on the faculty association’s executive as an elected Vice President and was actively involved in contract negotiations.